 OKRs need a lot of work to make them work.
 Just like keeping fit, it takes a lot of effort, and results take some time to show up.
 This means it is easy to quit and get busy with doing things that give instant gratification.
 The key to success is knowing that most teams won’t get OKRs right the first time, or the second time, or the third time. but in the end when you do. it will be worth it!

-☞ Run a retrospectives after each goal cycle to get feedback and Improve
+How to avoid it: Run retrospectives after each goal cycle to get feedback and Improve

-5. Using OKRs as a Project management tool
+OKR Mistake 5.
+Using OKRs for Project management

-Once the leadership is convinced on OKRs, the next steps are to trains team members and managers on the basics of OKRs. this is an important step to make sure teams don’t use OKRs for project and task management. the framework requires a bit of getting used to. learning about what is a good objective, how to write a good key result is key to implement OKRs successfully.
+Once the leadership is convinced about OKRs, the next steps are to train team members and managers on the basics of OKRs. this is an important step to make sure teams don’t use OKRs for project and task management. the framework requires a bit of getting used to. learning about what is a good objective, and how to write a good key result is key to implementing OKRs successfully.
 See curated resources to learn about OKRs

-☞ North can track high level projects but should not be used as a daily to-do list
+How to avoid it: North can track high-level projects but should not be used as a daily to-do list

-7. Spending too much time in planning OKRs
+OKR Mistake 7.
+Spending a lot of time in planning OKRs

 This is one about balance and what’s right for your company and culture to know how much is too much.
 But a sign is when teams are always busy planning and feel exhausted by the process.
 A good forcing function to use is to say this is good for now.
 And the only way to get better is to try it and learn from it.
 If you feel the need, hire an OKR coach who can help with the process

-☞ Run a bottom’s up goal setting workshop. ideally not more than a week.
+How to avoid: Run a bottom’s up goal-setting workshop. ideally not more than a week.

-A common mistakes people make is to try and cascade everything, company goals down to department goals down to team goals. this ends up taking way too much time and is a cause for un wanted arguments in organisations.
+A common mistake people make is to try and cascade everything, from company goals down to department goals down to team goals. this ends up taking way too much time and is a cause for unwanted arguments in organisations.
 A better way to think about this is to align goals roughly.
 Not mathematically or clinically.

-☞ Choose lose alignment over hard cascading – Learn more about aligning vs cascading goals
+How to avoid: align over hard cascade OKRs – Learn more about aligning vs cascading goals

 The real power in OKRs comes from setting the right KR (key results), the evidence, or the cues that you’re on the right path to success. the common mistake people make is not spending enough time in figuring out what these should be.
 Often times teams done even know what should the right key result be to achieve a certain goal — and that’s ok. teams should take their time to first figure this out and then convert these to key results.